-Through input from the Housing Commission to Protect and Preserve Dynamic and Diverse Neighborhoods, the City of San Antonio is committed to strengthen the fabric of our existing neighborhoods so current homeowners may remain in their homes amidst economic reinvestment and neighborhood revitalization; create vibrant, diverse, and inclusive neighborhoods where new residents and businesses thrive alongside current residents and established businesses; and provide for the protection of our most vulnerable residents from adverse impacts of neighborhood change.
+Through input from the Housing Commission, the City of San Antonio is committed to strengthen the fabric of our existing neighborhoods so current homeowners may remain in their homes amidst economic reinvestment and neighborhood revitalization; create vibrant, diverse, and inclusive neighborhoods where new residents and businesses thrive alongside current residents and established businesses; and provide for the protection of our most vulnerable residents from adverse impacts of neighborhood change.

-The City will continue to work to implement the Mayor's Housing Policy Task Force recommendations aimed at developing and preserving housing for equitable and resilient neighborhoods; removing barriers to housing affordability and supply; creating a transparent, coordinated housing system and creating housing for all, including special populations.
+The City will continue to work to implement the Housing Policy Framework recommendations aimed at developing and preserving housing for equitable and resilient neighborhoods; removing barriers to housing affordability and supply; creating a transparent, coordinated housing system and creating housing for all, including special populations.